Bone Metastasis Treatment with Medications

 Osteoclast inhibition can also be achieved with a medication called denosumab (XGEVA).
 This medication works a little differently – it is a type of targeted therapy (monoclonal antibody) and works by targeting a specific protein that is necessary for bone destruction to occur.
 By inhibiting this protein, called RANKL, denosumab stops the breakdown of bone and, in turn, reduces the chance of developing a fracture in the affected bone.
 It has side effects similar to the bisphosphonates, though it has a higher likelihood of causing low blood calcium, so patients are asked to take calcium and vitamin D supplements while on this treatment.

-Skeletal metastases remain one of the more debilitating problems for cancer patients.
-Research is ongoing to identify the molecular mechanisms that result in both osteolytic and osteoblastic bone lesions.
+Bone metastases remain one of the more debilitating problems for cancer patients.
+Research is ongoing in prevention and treatment of bone metastases.

 Gnant M, Mlineritsch B, Schippinger W et al.: Endocrine therapy plus zoledronic acid in premenopausal breast cancer.
 N Engl J Med.
 360(7),679–691 (2009).

 Henry DH, Costa L, Goldwasser F, et al. Randomized, double-blind study of denosumab versus zoledronic acid in the treatment of bone metastases in patients with advanced cancer (excluding breast and prostate cancer) or multiple myeloma.
 J Clin Oncol.
 2011;29(9):1125-32.